 A lot of antiviruses could take the third slot for this round.
 ESET, Panda Security and Norton were contenders, but we have to give it to Kaspersky for focusing on quality over quantity with its features.

 It includes everything we’re looking for in this round: a file shredder, parental controls and a secure browser.
-Its included password manager is the exception to the rule, too, as it made our best password managers list.
-Read our Kaspersky Password Manager review to learn more about that.

 Other notable features include webcam protection and a privacy cleaner.
 It will sweep your system for any identifying data and clean it out.
 While the privacy cleaner won’t save you as much space as AVG TuneUp, it will protect you from identity theft.
 You can read our tips to prevent identity theft to learn more ways to protect yourself.